csev/cc4e/book/chap06.md

     sizeof(object)

 yields an integer equal to the size of the specified object.
-(The size is given in unspecified units called "bytes," which are the same size as a char.)
+(The size is given in unspecified units called "bytes," which are the same size as a `char`.)
 The object can be an actual variable or array or structure, or the name of a basic type like `int` or `double`, or the name of a derived type like a structure.
 In our case, the number of keywords is the array size divided by the